2008–09 Indonesia Super League: Results

-Promotion/relegation playoff
+Promotion/relegation play-off

 The promotion/relegation play-off match was held in SIliwangi Stadium, Bandung, on 30 June 2009.
 Persebaya Surabaya, the 4th-place team in the Liga Indonesia Premier Division played PSMS Medan, the 15th-place team in the Indonesia Super League.
 The winner would play in the Indonesia Super League the following season, while the loser would play in the Liga Indonesia Premier Division.